-Jumping boxes, or more precisely, box jump training is a plyometric training developing your main lower-body muscles including quads, calves, glutes, and hamstrings.
+Box jump training is a plyometric training developing your main lower-body muscles including quads, calves, glutes, and hamstrings.

 Last but not least, doing the jumping much more than just a few seconds also raises your heart rate and can burn calories like crazy.

 While the naming sounds quite off topic regarding martial arts, it still captures the most when telling this to someone 🙂